OSSVerse/OSSVerse/docs/concepts/tech-stack.md

     - [How it works: AWS Organizations](/user-guide/organization/organization/)
     - [AWS Organizations](https://aws.amazon.com/organizations/)

-??? info "Why IAM and roles❓"
+??? info "Why Open Source Projects❓"
     AWS Identity and Access Management (IAM) enables you to manage access to AWS services and resources securely.
 Using IAM, you can create and manage AWS users and groups, and use permissions to allow and deny their access to AWS resources.